ccarabine/memory-game/README.md

 ---

-Chrome Dev Tools Lighthouse Report to test both on desktop and mobile.
+# Chrome Dev Tools Lighthouse
 Initial Score performance 99, accessibility 97, best practices 87, seo 90

-# Best practice
+## Best practice
-Displays images with incorrect aspect ratio
+Issue: Displays images with incorrect aspect ratio
 Source:  backgroundimg.png:1
 Description: Failed to load resource: the server responded with a status of 404 ()

-the image had the incorrect file name, corrected with backgroundimg.png
+The image had the incorrect file name, corrected with backgroundimg.png

-resized all the images to the expected size and rerun the report and best practises scored 100
+Corrective action: Resized all the images to the expected size and rerun the report and best practises scored 100

+## SEO
-# SEO - Document does not have a meta description
+Issue: Document does not have a meta description

-added meta tags and increased the score Seo to 100
+Corrective action: added meta tags and increased the score Seo to 100

+NEED TO UPDATE THERE ARE SOME ERRORS

 ---
 # Design Responsiveness Testing <a name="testing-responsiveness"></a> [Contents](#home)